JohnGriffiths/ConWhAt/docs/getting_started/installation.rst

    $ cd ConWhAt
    $ python setup.py install

-Alternatively, simply add the cloned path to you $pythonpath
+Alternatively, simply add the cloned path to your :code:`pythonpath`.

 Using pypi